 Bogi spent over 3 years to develop the technology enabling the production of her prints and wallpapers.

 In 2017, after a successful crowdfunding campaign (it was funded by the supporters a 6 times beyond her goal) Bogi aimed to start the production of an already developed collection.

-By the beginning of 2018 her Multiluminous Studio is readily in motion and works are now available worldwide for the public, including a glow in the dark print collection of the most iconic images captured by the Hubble Space Telescope.
+By the end of 2017 her Multiluminous Studio is readily in motion and her works are now available worldwide for the public, including a glow in the dark print collection of the most iconic images captured by the Hubble Space Telescope.